Mattbusel/Context-First-AGI-Cognitive-Context-Engine-CCE-Prototype/README.md

+Context-First AGI
- Context-First AGI: Cognitive Context Engine (CCE) Prototype Overview
+Cognitive Context Engine (CCE) Prototype Overview Overview
-The Context-First AGI project is a radical departure from traditional LLM-based architectures.
-Instead of generating language via token prediction, this system constructs thought first — modeling cognitive processes more aligned with how humans understand, prioritize, and synthesize the world.
+The Context-First AGI project represents a foundational shift from traditional LLM-based architectures.
+Unlike systems that rely on token prediction to generate language, this platform simulates cognition by modeling thought first—more closely mimicking how humans synthesize, prioritize, and understand the world.

-Our mission:

-Build a system that understands before it speaks.
+Mission: Build a system that understands before it speaks.

-This AGI approach is designed to simulate true cognition, using modular knowledge representations and evolving systemic reasoning before producing any linguistic output.

- Core Components
+Architecture Summary
 1. Knowledge Nodes
-Discrete conceptual modules representing ideas, systems, and behaviors.
+Modular representations of concepts, systems, and behaviors.
 Each node includes:

-Temporal context
+Temporal Context: Time-aware framing of ideas.

-Systemic relationships (political, economic, historical, etc.)
+Systemic Relationships: Political, economic, historical interlinks.

-Resource + energy flow mappings
+Flow Mapping: Tracks energy, resources, and influence.

-Behavioral and psychological interpretations
+Behavioral Modeling: Incorporates human and system behaviors.

-🔧 Stored as multi-dimensional embeddings that capture the what, why, and how.
+Stored as multi-dimensional embeddings to reflect what, why, and how of any concept.

 2. Cognitive Context Engine (CCE)
-A reasoning engine that constructs evolving models of reality.
+The core reasoning engine that simulates evolving mental models.

-Links new data to existing knowledge
+Links new information to existing knowledge

-Detects contradictions and cognitive dissonance
+Identifies contradictions and cognitive dissonance

-Updates forecasts and recalibrates risk

-Produces compressed, interpretable mental models

- cognitive_context_engine.py contains the core logic.
+Recalibrates models and forecasts in real time

+Outputs interpretable, compressed internal representations

+Located in cognitive_context_engine.py

 3. Thought Compression
-Compresses high-dimensional knowledge into transferable, actionable mental models.

-Not language-first: outputs are symbolic or vector-based
+Transforms complex data into actionable, abstract models.

+Symbolic/vector-based representations (not language-first)

+Designed for interpretability and adaptability

-Supports long-term memory storage and adaptive updates
+Facilitates storage in long-term memory modules

-Engineered for interpretability, not just performance

 4. Language Generation
-Translates compressed thoughts into language, tailored to the target audience.
+Translates compressed thoughts into audience-specific language.

-Uses a transformer wrapper module (transformers_wrapper.py)
+Built on a custom transformer wrapper

-Adjusts tone, detail, and complexity dynamically

-Context-aware and non-repetitive
+Context-aware, concise, and non-repetitive

- insight_generator.py houses the generative interface.
+Dynamically adjusts tone and depth

+Language interface lives in insight_generator.py

 Recent Progress
- Added transformer wrapper for modular language interaction
+✅ Added transformer-based language wrapper

-Implemented contextual hybrid modeling with placeholder RL integration
+✅ Contextual hybrid modeling with RL placeholders

- Modularized pipeline for real-time data ingestion
+✅ Modular pipeline for live data ingestion

- Expanded internal representation system for thought-level compression
+✅ Expanded thought-level internal compression

-Introduced prompts.txt for prompt evolution and tracking
+✅ Introduced prompts.txt for prompt evolution

- Added edge-friendly API boilerplate scaffolding (planned REST endpoints)
+✅ Created edge-friendly API scaffolding

- How to Use
+Usage Guide
 1. Install Requirements
 bash
 Copy